CrauxZahard/PyriteCrew/README.md

 This repo contains the source code of the Pyritecrew's mascot Crewsome bot that is used in the Pyritecrew's discord server.

 # Features
-- Create an announcement that hides the senders identity as Crewsome bot.
-Note:
+- Create an announcement as Crewsome identity.
-    - COMMAND ONE: `-notice #channel-name message`

-# Note
-- **#channel-name** in COMMAND ONE is optional also its function is to send the message to chosen channel.
+    - **#channel-name** is optional also this function allows admins to send the message to chosen channel.
+    - COMMAND: `-notice #channel-name message`
+- Warn a user with Crewsome identity.
+    - First warn 1 hour mute.
+    - Second warn 1 day mute.
+    - Third warn ban/kick to the server.
+    - COMMAND: `-warn username`
+- Setup a terms and agreement channel for newly joined user using the ReactionAdd functionality.

 # Contributing
 Contributions are welcomed!